ChristinaLK/reproducible-research/hw03/03_homework.md

 After running the permutation test, the t-statistic is -2.3859753 and the p-value is 0.0292884.
+The graph corresponding to these values looks like this:

 ![](03_homework_files/figure-html/plot-1.png)